ConnRaus/ApertureExpo/README.md

 3. **Configure AWS S3:**

    - Create a new S3 bucket
-   - Enable public access (for photo URLs)
+   - Enable public read access (for photo URLs)
    - Add a CORS configuration in your S3 bucket:
      ```json
      [